SafeChargeInternational/safecharge_woocommerce_plugin/readme.txt

 == Description ==

-SafeCharge offers major international credit and debit cards enabling you to accept payments from your global customers.
+Nuvei offers major international credit and debit cards enabling you to accept payments from your global customers.

 A wide selection of region-specific payment methods can help your business grow in new markets.
 Other popular payment methods from mobile payments to eWallets, can be easily implemented at your checkout page.